 There's a common assumption that you need WordPress if you want to edit your own copy.
 That used to be true.
 It isn't anymore.

-On our Full Works builds we plug in a headless CMS.
+On our Custom Build sites we plug in a headless CMS.
 You get a simple private login where you can change text, swap photos, or update your services in plain English.
-Same editing experience as WordPress, without the speed and security baggage.
+Just as easy as WordPress to edit, without the speed and security baggage on the site itself.

 WordPress earns its place on news sites, busy blogs, and large e-commerce shops.
 For most local businesses in Hampshire, it's more than you need.
 We build sites that are leaner, faster, and easier to keep safe over the long run.